Create a Section Syllabus or Information Sheet

 Attendance and Tardiness: GSIs should note on the syllabus if they will deduct points for absences and/or lateness.
 GSIs should also define “absence” (e.g., excused vs. non-excused absences) and “lateness” (e.g., more than five minutes after class starts).

-Late Assignments: The faculty member may have a policy about late assignments in the overall course.
+Late Assignments: The faculty instructor may have a policy about late assignments in the overall course.
 If not, GSIs should consider including one in their policy list.
 Many GSIs deduct points for late assignments, and some do not accept late assignments.
 Be sure that your policy on late assignments has the approval of the faculty member you are teaching with.

 Grade Disputes: This too is a policy the professor’s course syllabus probably already addresses.
 If it does not, or if the faculty member otherwise gives you latitude to formulate your own policy, let students know in writing what your policy is for grade disputes.
-These disputes can take a great deal of time in a GSI’s week, so it is important to have a protocol set in advance.
+These disputes can take a great deal of time in a GSI’s week, so it is important to establish a protocol in advance.
 Consider requiring students to write out clearly each item they wish to dispute on their test or paper.
 (This requires students to reflect on the specifics of each item, which can result in a student recognizing that the grading is already correct.)
 Have the students submit their dispute prior to meeting with you, so that you can review the dispute and consider its merits carefully.
-You can avoid spurious grade disputes by telling students that if their assignment is re-graded, the revised grade may be lower or higher than the disputed grade.
+You can often avoid spurious grade disputes by warning students that if their assignment is re-graded, the revised grade may be lower or higher than the disputed grade.
 More information and sample policies appear in the Grading section of this online guide.

 Laptops and Hand-Held Devices: If the Instructor of Record agrees, you have the option of deciding whether laptops and other electronics are permitted during section time.
 For more information on laptop policies, see Setting Policies on Student Use of Electronics in the Classroom in the Teaching with Technology chapter of the Teaching Guide.
 It is important to note that students with certain disabilities may need to use a laptop for note-taking, regardless of your policy; check with the professor for confirmation if someone tells you this is their situation.